brandur/sorg/content/drafts/acid.md

 It's never desirable to fail requests that we expected to commit, but atomicity cancels the expensive fallout.

+TODO: Diagram of multiple requests in boxes each with an inner box with a transaction, and each of those containing operations.

 ### The janitorial team (#without-atomicity)